 What wax you need:

-Containers - Glass, tin etc… You will need a “Container” wax - container wax such as GW464, Kerasoy Container and Kerax 4105 are waxes developed specifically for container candles.
-Pillar & Votive - Pillar wax is used for when you make a candle that is “freestanding” - container wax would be too soft for pillars so use a wax that is specifically for pillar candles, Kerasoy Pillar, Paraffin 5860 are both great pillar waxes.
+Containers - Glass, tin etc… You will need a “Container” wax - container wax such as Kerasoy Container and Chandlers Grey R4 Container are waxes developed specifically for container candles.
+Pillar & Votive - Pillar wax is used for when you make a candle that is “freestanding” - container wax would be too soft for pillars so use a wax that is specifically for pillar candles, Our Chandlers Grey Melt can be used for pillar and votive as well as for making wax melts.